Thrunite TN12 v4 Tactical flashlight review

 |Turbo 2.81A||1100||978 Lm|

 Turbo output decreases slowly till 7 minutes and then drops to 695 lumens.
-After a few other drops the output is stable at 650 lumens.
+After a few other drops, the output is stable at 650 lumens.
 From 1 hour it slowly drops till 1 hour and 51 minutes when it abruptly turns off.
-Total runtime is 1 hour and 51 minutes.
+The total runtime is 1 hour and 51 minutes.

 Measurements were taken with a professional Hagner E4-X Lux Meter.
 I took measurements at 5m for indoors.